tplopez/future-idf/README.md

     If running in batch, you need to specify a few options in the `scripts/batch_pds.sh` to your desired configuration before running.

-        *`START_YEAR` corresponds to the beginning year from when to extract the PDS *`END_YEAR` corresponds to the end year up to when extract the PDS
+    * `START_YEAR` corresponds to the beginning year from when to extract the PDS
+    * `END_YEAR` corresponds to the end year up to when extract the PDS

     The `code/extract_pds.py` takes a few arguments, including:
-        *data: Dataset source of downscaled climate projections.
+    * `--data`: Dataset source of downscaled climate projections.
 At the moment, the supported datasets are: BCCA v.2, LOCA, MACA and NA-CORDEX.
-        *timereso: Time resolution of the data: daily or subdaily.
+    * `--timereso`: Time resolution of the data: daily or subdaily.
-        *window: Number of days extreme events must be apart.
+    * `--window`: Number of days extreme events must be apart.
     For help, please run `python extract_pds.py --help`.

-    Note: Usually, downscaled climate model output stored in a server is logically organized according to its parent GCM model, the RCP scenario, etc. For example, https://tds.ucar.edu/thredds/fileServer/datazone/cordex/data/raw/NAM-44/1hr/WRF/MPI-ESM-LR/rcp85/pr/pr.rcp85.MPI-ESM-LR.WRF.1hr.NAM-44.raw.nc
+    Note: Usually, downscaled climate model output stored in a server is logically organized according to its parent GCM model, the RCP scenario, etc (e.g., https://tds.ucar.edu/thredds/fileServer/datazone/cordex/data/raw/NAM-44/1hr/WRF/MPI-ESM-LR/rcp85/pr/pr.rcp85.MPI-ESM-LR.WRF.1hr.NAM-44.raw.nc).
 The `scripts/batch_pds.sh` script takes advantage of this storing architecture to take the name of the model and scenario and make directories in your computer to store the data in a similar fashion.
     If the url to your climate data does not look like the one above, you will need to additionally specify the following variables:

-        *`GCM` corresponds to the name of the GCM model *`SCENARIO` corresponds to the simulation scenario, either hist, rcp4.5 or rcp8.5 *`DATASET` dataset source of downscaled climate projections.
+    * `GCM` corresponds to the name of the GCM model
+    * `SCENARIO` corresponds to the simulation scenario, either hist, rcp4.5 or rcp8.5
+    * `DATASET` dataset source of downscaled climate projections.
 At the moment, the supported datasets are: BCCA v.2, LOCA, MACA and NA-CORDEX.

 ## Notes